Provo Canyon School: 2020

-In September 2020, media personality and socialite Paris Hilton premiered her YouTube Originals documentary This Is Paris, in which she attributes her chronic insomnia to PTSD developed as a result of being sent to four different "troubled teen" industry programs: CEDU School in Running Springs, California, Ascent Wilderness Program in Ruby Ridge, Idaho, Cascade School in Whitmore, California, and Provo Canyon School.
+In September 2020, Paris Hilton premiered her YouTube Originals documentary This Is Paris. in which she attributes her chronic insomnia to post-traumatic stress disorder developed as a result of being sent to four different troubled teen industry programs: CEDU, Ascent Wilderness Program, Cascade school, and PCS.
 After escaping from the first three, she spent 11 months at PCS in the late 1990s.
 Hilton reported that she and other students were physically and psychologically abused.
-Some of the instances she details include how she and the other students were allegedly drugged with unknown medications, how she was allegedly restrained and forcibly transported to the school and how she was strip searched and placed in a seclusion room for nearly twenty-four hours.
-She describes PCS as "the worst of the worst" of all troubled youth facilities.
+Hilton also alleged that students were administered medication without informed consent, subjected to physical restraint, transported to the facility by a youth transport firm, strip-searched upon arrival, and placed in a seclusion room.
+On October 9, 2020, Hilton and other former students organized a silent protest outside the school.

-In October 2020, tattoo artist and television personality Kat Von D alleged her parents sent her to the school for a three-week program, but she was ultimately there for six months.
-She claimed to witness students being force-fed medications, sedated, and isolated.
-Von D said that she left with "major PTSD and other traumas due to the unregulated, unethical and abusive protocols of this 'school'" and wrote that she could not "call them schools because they're not schools they're fucking lockdown facilities".
+In October 2020, Kat Von D said that she had been sent to PCS as a teenager.
+She said that she had initially been expected to remain for three weeks but stayed for six months.
+Von D alleged that she witnessed students being forcibly medicated, sedated, isolated, and physically abused.
+Von D wrote that she could not "call them schools because they're not schools; they're fucking lockdown facilities".
 Von D said that she was "spared of the sexual abuse and the physical abuse" but "definitely saw" it happen.